jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 ## Bugs

-- All secrets must be uploaded via the AWS CLI or API.
+All secrets must be uploaded via the AWS CLI or API.
 This is because the AWS Web console *currently* insists on wrapping your secret string in JSON.
-- All secrets must be in "secret string" format (not "secret binary") as Jenkins will parse them into (UTF-8) string credentials.
-You can base64 encode a binary secret to work around this.

 ## Development